MeltedHugo/gender-gapped-street-names/readme.md

 # Gender Gapped Street Names
 This is a repository for the tools I'm using for my paper on street names.

+Check the config section in main.py to define the city you want to analyze, as well as the language.

 To run the full script, run:
 `python main.py`